-Teaching activism starts with making students aware that there are things they can do to make the world a better place.
-Activism and philanthropy instruction can be infused into all academic areas and calendar events.
+Teaching activism starts with making young people aware that there are things they can do to make the world a better place.
+Activism and philanthropy instruction can fit into all academic areas and calendar events.
 This section gives some tips and tools for teaching activism.

 This quiz has four multiple-choice questions based on the mini-course "Stuent Activism."
 If you answer 75 percent correctly, you will have the opportunity to download a personalized certificate.
 You may revisit the course and retake the quiz, if desired.
 There is an additional open-ended...